 - If you overpaid estimated taxes or applied a previous year’s overpayment to the current year, you need to file to receive a refund

 - To receive the adoption tax credit for a qualified adopted child

 - To claim a refund from the Health Coverage Tax Credit

 Tax Brackets and Rates

 The federal income tax is progressive: the higher your income, the greater percentage of that income must be paid in taxes.
-Because of the American Taxpayer Relief Act of 2012, there are seven graduated tax brackets with rates ranging from a low of 10 percent to a high of 39.6 percent.
+Because of the Tax Cuts and Jobs Act of 2017, there are seven graduated tax brackets with rates ranging from a low of 10 percent to a high of 37 percent.

 Each bracket comprises a range of “taxable income” – the amount of income from all sources minus all of the adjustments, exemptions and deductions that an individual taxpayer is allowed to take.
 For each bracket, the tax burden is different.

 - Single, earns less than $9,525 is in the 10% bracket

 - Single, earns between $9,526 and $38,700 owes $953 plus 12% of amount over $9,525

 - Single, earns between $38,701-$82,500 owes $4,454 plus 22% of amount over $38,700